 MBK center, Pantip Plaza, Central World are all well known for general shopping, as well… as all things like phones, computers and electronics.

-After days of shopping in Bangkok with no luck, I was getting desperate.
-So I ended up going to an IT store that came up in my original search, only to find out that they didn’t have it either.
+After days of shopping for electronics in Bangkok with no luck, I was getting desperate.
+So I ended up going to an IT store that came up in my original search… only to find out that they didn’t have it either.

 However, they were helpful as they asked if we had been to Fortune Town?